lehtiolab/verkstad_server/README.md

 according to `rundocker.sh`.
 Then you can design your own frontend or use [this one](https://github.com/higsch/verkstad_client).

-Of course zou can also directly use the docker image from the [public repository](https://hub.docker.com).
+Of course you can also directly use the docker image from the [public repository](https://hub.docker.com).
 Just execute
 ```bash
 docker run -it # for interactive session